zuluchaka/tradingplan/pin_bar_trading_strategy.md

 ## PRE-SESSION ROUTINE

 To bring consistency and predictability, i will verify that:
-- I am in a confortable environment and quiet, without stress, less emotions to make better decisions and better profits
+- I am in a confortable environment, quiet, without stress, less emotions to make better decisions and better profits

-## Currency Cycles
-- NZD, AUD, JPY - 15 mins
-- GBP, EUR, CAD, USD - 30 mins

 ## Priority Trading